Chairman, CEO & President, W.S. Darley & Co.

 Vice Chairman; National Leader, Deloitte Growth Enterprise Services, Deloitte LLP

-Since joining Deloitte in 1982, and as a partner for 26 years, Roger has held a number of leadership positions, including the operations leader for Deloitte’s U.S. Clients & Industries initiatives and the U.S. industry program; marketing and business development; and the Office of the CEO program.
+Since joining Deloitte in 1982, and as a partner for nearly 27 years, Roger has held a number of leadership positions, including the operations leader for Deloitte’s U.S. Clients & Industries initiatives and the U.S. industry program; marketing and business development; and the Office of the CEO program.
 Roger also was a member of the U.S. and Americas operating committees, and previously served as the Mid-America regional managing partner.

 A CPA, Roger received his bachelor of business administration and master of accountancy from the University of South Carolina.
 He is a member of the American Institute of Certified Public Accountants, the Texas Society of Certified Public Accountants, and the Institute of Management Accountants.